zaitcev/swift-lfs/doc/source/lfs_plugin.rst

   The broker._db_file has a patch, see below.
 Other two are work items.

   The broker.conn is not accessed directly, however refer to broker.get().

+  GlusterFS UFO always ignores stale_reads_ok argument to DiskDir.__init__() and sets the instance variable to False.
+This works because the controllers never pass stale_reads_ok argument, but set with assignement only.

   Class variables: